anhquan075/cs419-bert-information-retrieval/README.md

 # Information Retrieval using BERT-rankers
 We investigate BERT-based rankers performance on the Cranfield collection, which comes with full relevance judgment on all documents in the collection.
-The codebase based on [Bert-meets-Cranfiled](https://gitlab.science.ru.nl/nghasemi/bert-meets-cranfield) repo
+The codebase based on [Bert-meets-Cranfiled](https://gitlab.science.ru.nl/nghasemi/bert-meets-cranfield) repo.
 # Requirements
 Make sure to install all the neccessary packages using the following command:
 ```bash